smnookin/smnookin.github.io/_posts/2015-11-09-tony-kilbridge-profile.md

 There’s no doubt that Kilbridge cares about the team and finding ways to overcome the challenges facing them.
 “It’s really difficult to on the one hand keep driving and be really competitive and be expecting the best, and on the other hand not shoot yourself in the head when things go wrong,” says Kilbridge.

+“I’ve always felt comfortable in the coaching job, even from the beginning,” Kilbridge says.
 He looks out the window of the boathouse, where sunlight is sparking on the Charles River.
 It’s a windy day and the water is choppy, but those are typical rowing conditions in Boston.
 Crews learn to adapt to the chop and row proficiently in a headwind.

-“I’ve always felt comfortable in the coaching job, even from the beginning,” he says.
 “I love the sport and being on the water.
 I’ve always liked it, from the beginning.”